quasar0x/gcp-devops-project/README.md

-# Docker flask application
+# GCP DevOps Project – Docker Flask Application

-- This application is written in python.
+- This application is written in Python.
-- It shall be deployed on GKE.
+- It will be deployed on GKE.
--